VEDAMNT/Automated_Timetable_Generator/README.md

 Specific subjects are set to specific teachers by user.

-Timetable is stored in tabular formatt for easier understanding.
+Timetable is stored in tabular formatt for easier understanding (tabulate).

 # CONTENT IN time6.py
 Timetable for mutiple classes is possible